LU Decomposition Calculator

 As we have seen in the previous section, finding LU decompositions can be difficult, or at least time-consuming, especially for larger matrices.
-Thankfully, Omni's LU decomposition calculator is here to help you save some time, which you may then spend reading to your heart's content! 😀
+Thankfully, Omni's LU decomposition calculator is here to help you save some time, which you may then spend chilling out! 😀

 To quickly determine the LU decomposition with the help of our LU decomposition calculator, follow these steps:

 - Choose the size of the matrix you want to find the LU decomposition of.

 - Enter the coefficients of your matrix into the respective fields of the LU decomposition calculator.

 - If your matrix admits an LU decomposition, the calculator will display it.
 Otherwise, a warning message will appear.
 Permute the rows of your matrix and try again.

 - You can adjust the precision with which this LU decomposition calculator operates.
 Go to the

 precisionfield according to your need.
 By default, 3 significant figures are displayed.